The database lives on your machine.

 Obsidian vaultLocal folder pointer.
 Reads notes from anywhere in the vault; writes Seriesly-generated meeting and series notes into a Seriesly/ subfolder you can delete any time.LOCAL · READ + SCOPED WRITE

-For data-protection purposes the controller of record is HH Labs LLC, a New York limited liability company, publisher of Seriesly, contactable at support@series-ly.com.
+For data-protection purposes the controller of record is HRH Labs LLC, a New York limited liability company, publisher of Seriesly, contactable at support@series-ly.com.